nathanl25/day-one/similarities.md

 Petr - Both played tennis

-Murielle - Oat milk
+Murielle - Oat milk in coffee

-Shreyashi - We both cook
+Shreyashi - We are both coffee drinkers

 James - Did a TAFE course in webdev